 Infant massage provides mothers and fathers with an opportunity to deepen the bond with their new child.
 Private training over three sessions will include massage oil, informational handouts, and your own personal infant massage book.
 Research-based benefits include more restful and deeper sleeping habits for your child; colic, intestinal and pain relief; enhancement of simple learning skills and neurological development; improved confidence and competence as parents; stress relief for the parents and child.
 Call (717) 316-7337 for more information.

 Infant Bereavement Support Group

 is for parents who have lost a baby through miscarriage, stillbirth, or newborn death.
 Hospital chaplain, Reverend Eric Stenman, will moderate the group.
 It will be held on the second and fourth Wednesdays of every month at 7 p.m. in the chapel.
 Please call Reverend Stenman at (717) 316-6905 for more information.

-Prenatal Exercise Classes at the Medical Fitness Center
+Prenatal and postnatal exercise opportunities are available at the Medical Fitness Center.